ubisoft/Sharpmake/README.md

 ## Building Sharpmake
 Building Sharpmake is quite straightforward.
-Clone the repo on GitHub, run the "bootstrap" script (".bat" for Windows, ".sh" Unix platforms), open the solution in Visual Studio and build the solution in *Release*.
+Clone the repo on GitHub, run the "bootstrap" script (".bat" for Windows, ".sh" for Unix platforms), open the solution in Visual Studio and build the solution in *Release*.
 The binaries will be found in the *Sharpmake.Application/bin/Release*.
 You can run the *deploy_binaries.py* script to automatically fetch the binaries and copy them